-Only the grade of the final repetition will be computed in the student's grade point average (GPA), but all attempts will be listed on the transcript.
+Any student who retakes any course does so with the understanding that only the best grade of the repetition will be computed in the student's grade point average (GPA), but all attempts will be listed on the transcripts.
 If a student chooses to audit a course, it will not be considered a repeat or counted in the GPA.
-This does not apply to grades earned at other colleges.
 It is important to note that other colleges may count all grades for repeated courses when arriving at a GPA.
 It is the students' responsibility to acquaint themselves with the policy of the college(s) to which they plan to transfer.